georgediaz88/fun_sftp/README.md

 conn.source = 'projects/awesome_project' #optional
 ```

 Changing directories `chdir` and listing all files `ll` can be useful when working in a console.
 FunSftp now allows you to change your location on the remote host.
-This saves you from entering long absolute paths all the time
+This saves you from constantly entering long absolute paths.

 ```ruby
 conn.chdir("projects")